 Level 2 accreditation usually applies to secondary schools who are seeking to establish and grow an International Student Program and provide homestay and welfare services to international students holding a subclass 500 Student - Schools visa.
 Accordingly, there is greater level of responsibility for both the Department and schools in the provision of these services to international students.

-Schools seeking accreditation can refer to the School Accreditation Support Guide and School Accreditation document templates below.
+Schools seeking accreditation can refer to the guide and accreditation document templates below.

 School accreditation documents